 Usually these sponge cushion goes inside the bin whenever I see them.
 I don’t think they work well at all.

 This is how it goes: You pull the damper apart and see if it stays in shape.
-If it does not and changes shape, the material is not good enough to be a damper.
+If it does not and changes shape, the material is not good enough to be a dampener.
 If you pull it and it stays in shape, it should be fine.

-Position of Damper on the Erhu
+Position of Dampener on the Erhu

-I hope the above is helpful to you in improving the sound on your erhu.
+I hope the above is helpful to you in improving the sound on your Erhu.
 If you have any questions or comments please feel free to write it at the comments section.